Msc International

 The Majorelle Gardens & Berber Museum

-The Majorelle Gardens, previously the Jardin Bou Saf, bears its name from its original creator, Jacques Majorelle, the French expatriate artist who was born in Nancy France in 1886.
-In 1947, he opened his gardens to the public and during this time, also painted a magnificent ceiling space at La Mamounia hotel.
-Later, French fashion designer Yves Saint-Laurent purchased the gardens.
-Today the Majorelle Gardens house a unique collection of flora and fauna along with the Berber Museum.
+The Majorelle Gardens, formerly known as the Jardin Bou Saf, are named after their original creator, Jacques Majorelle.
+Born in Nancy, France, in 1886, Majorelle was a French expatriate artist.
+In 1947, he opened the gardens to the public, and during this period he also painted the magnificent ceiling at the La Mamounia hotel.
+Later, the gardens were purchased by French fashion designer Yves Saint-Laurent.
+Today, the gardens house a unique collection of flora and fauna, as well as the Berber Museum.

 The Old Spice Market

-The Rahba Kedima is a colourful market filled with a wide array of spices from Cumin, Cinnamon, Saffron, Dried Pepper and more.
+The Rahba Kedima is a vibrant market filled with an array of spices, including cumin, cinnamon, saffron and dried peppers.

 The Jewish Mellah